Probation procedure for non-academic staff

 CONFIRMATION OF APPOINTMENT

-Where a probationer is judged to have successfully completed the probation period, their line manager will indicate such on the Final Review Form, which will be completed during the Final Review meeting.
-The line manager will provide feedback to the probationer at the Final Review meeting, making it clear that they have successfully completed their probation period.
-The line manager will then provide the probationer with a copy of their Final Review Form, and also email a copy to Human Resources.
+Where a probationer is judged to have successfully completed the probation period, the line manager will complete the Final Review Form during the Final Review meeting.
+The line manager will then provide the probationer with a copy of their Final Review Form and also email a copy to Human Resources.
 HR will then send a confirmation letter to the probationer.
 The line manager will proceed to setting and agreeing objectives with the member of staff for the year ahead.

 EXTENSION OF PROBATION PERIOD

-It may be appropriate to extend the period of probation if, due to particular absence periods e.g. maternity, paternity, sickness, it has not been possible to fairly assess performance; training to support the individual has not been available; or the probationer's performance has not met the required standard but the line manager has evidence to suggest that performance is likely to improve with a further period of probation.
+It may be appropriate to extend the period of probation if, due to particular absence periods e.g. maternity, paternity, long term sickness, it has not been possible to fairly assess performance, or training to support the individual has not been available.

-In all cases where probation is extended, the following areas should be discussed between the line manager and the probationer and relevant information confirmed in writing:
+In all cases where probation is extended, the following areas must be discussed between the line manager and the probationer and relevant information confirmed in writing:

 - the reasons for the extension